anthofflab/MimiRICE2010.jl/README.md

 compute_scc(m = get_model(),  # if no model provided, will use the default MimiRICE2010 model
     year = nothing,  # user must specify an emission year for the SCC calculation last_year = 2595,  # the last year to run and use for the SCC calculation.
-Default is the last year of the time dimension, 2595. prtp = 0.03,  # pure rate of time preference parameter used for constant discounting )
+Default is the last year of the time dimension, 2595. prtp = 0.03,  # pure rate of time preference parameter used for Ramsey discounting eta = 0. # inequality aversion parameter used for Ramsey discounting )
 ```
 There is an additional function for computing the SCC that also returns the MarginalModel that was used to compute it.
 It returns these two values as a NamedTuple of the form (scc=scc, mm=mm).
 The same keyword arguments from the `compute_scc` function are available for the `compute_scc_mm` function.
 Example: